StephenLiu1290/deep-learning-andrew/README.md

-my exercise in deep learning from coursera.
+my code in deep learning from coursera.